 Dr. Rick Greene, Host

-Frederick L. Greene, MD, FACS, received his medical school training at the University of Virginia where he was elected to membership into AOA.
+Frederick L. Greene, MD, FACS, medical director of the Cancer Data Registry at the Levine Cancer Institute, Charlotte, NC, received his medical school training at the University of Virginia where he was elected to membership into AOA.
 He completed a residency in surgery at Yale University School of Medicine.
 Dr. Greene was also an American Cancer Society Clinical Research Fellow at Yale.
 He was on active duty with the United States Navy and was surgeon on the USS Nimitz.
-He is currently clinical professor of surgery at the University of North Carolina School of Medicine, and former chair of the department of surgery at Carolinas Medical Center, Charlotte, NC.

 Dr. Greene is an active clinician in the area of surgical oncology and has been involved in organizational work pertaining to cancer for a number of years.
 He is a Fellow of the American College of Surgeons (ACS), served as ACS First-Vice President from 2010 to 2011, and served on the ACS Board of Governors for several years.
 Dr. Greene serves on the Commission on Cancer (CoC) of the American College of Surgeons, serving as Chair of the CoC from 2004 to 2008 and as the CoC’s Nominating Committee Chair Representative from 2008 to 2012.
 He has represented the American College of Surgeons on the American Joint Committee on Cancer (AJCC), having served as Chair of the AJCC from 2001 to 2004, and is an Emeritus member of the AJCC.
 He also was the Editor-in-Chief of the 6th Edition of the AJCC Cancer Staging Manual.
 Since 2010, he has been a member of the ACS Patient Education Committee, and he is a member of the College’s North Carolina Credentials Committee.